tpoisot/ScientificComputingForTheRestOfUs/content/_index.md

 risky to everyone.
 They are worth reading a few times over.
 Example:

 {{< callout danger >}}
-For real tho, this toxic behaviour is driving brilliant people away, and should never be tolerated.
+This toxic behaviour is driving brilliant people away, and should never be tolerated.
 Disliking Windows has not made anyone edgy or cool since 1998.
 {{< /callout >}}